wdv4758h/pypy-extradoc/blog/draft/pypy-alpha-arm.rst

 .. _`installation schemes`: http://doc.pypy.org/en/latest/getting-started.html#installing-pypy
 .. _`PyPy and pip`: http://doc.pypy.org/en/latest/getting-started.html#installing-pypy

-We would not recommend using PyPy on ARM just quite yet, however the day of a stable PyPy ARM release is not far off.
+We would not recommend using in production PyPy on ARM just quite yet, however the day of a stable PyPy ARM release is not far off.

 Cheers,
 fijal, bivab, arigo and the whole PyPy team